 - Around 4.5 million people are in need of emergency shelter and household items (OCHA, 2017)

 Islamic Relief in Yemen

-Islamic Relief has been working in Yemen since 1998, implementing seasonal Ramadan and Qurbani food distributions.
-Islamic Relief teams have responded to emergencies in the area to alleviate distress for people in the region and have also delivered numerous long-term development programmes.
+Islamic Relief has been working with communities in Yemen since 1998, implementing seasonal Ramadan and Qurbani food distributions, responding to ongoing emergencies and when possible delivering long-term development programmes.

 For families in crisis, we provide essential non-food items as part of our winterisation projects and emergency nutrition to families in crisis including malnourished children and pregnant/lactating women.
 We have also provided families with life-saving medicines to treat cholera.